rashkam01/Image_classification_MNIST/index.md

 <a name="b_model"/>

-## Build CNN model for classification
+## Build and Train the CNN model for classification

 To understand the effects of hidden layer with different activation function, we first use only 1 hidden layer.
 Also, worth noticing is that we use an ReLU activation function as we saw it performs better than the sigmoid activation.